Galxe/gravity-litepaper/README.md

-The development of Gravity toolkits was driven by the challenges we encountered with Galxe, a leading Web3 application offering a suite of services such as loyalty points, campaign NFTs, token rewards, zk-Identity, and omnichain smart savings.
+The development of Gravity toolkits was driven by the challenges we encountered with Galxe, a leading Web3 application offering a suite of services such as loyalty points, campaign NFTs, token rewards, zk-identity, and omnichain smart savings.
 Galxe's rapid growth has resulted in a significant volume of transactions, with its loyalty points system processing over 51.2 transactions per second and token rewards campaigns processing over 32.1 transactions per second on average.
 As we move towards decentralizing Galxe's backend, transitioning all its use cases to an EVM blockchain